 Vehicle maintenance coordinator– Provide routine maintenance and schedule repairs for troop vehicles.

 Merit Badge Counselor – The counselor’s job is to act as a coach and an examiner.
-As a coach you help the Scout over the hurdles of the requirement developing his self-confidence as you proceed.
-Through your expertise and experience, you also make him aware of the broader and deeper aspects of the subject, developing in him an interest which may lead to further explorations of his own.
-As an examiner the counselor must be satisfied that each Scout meets all requirements for the merit badge and that all boys are treated equally.
-This position is registered with the Boy Scouts of America, at no cost, and requires training.
+As a coach you help the Scout over the hurdles of the requirement developing their self-confidence as you proceed.
+Through your expertise and experience, you also make them aware of the broader and deeper aspects of the subject, developing in them an interest which may lead to further explorations of their own.
+As an examiner the counselor must be satisfied that each Scout meets all requirements for the merit badge and that all youth are treated equally.
+This position is registered with the BSA, at no cost, and requires training.